benedictSchurwanz/boatattack/README.md

 ### Optional features

-- Fleet has 7 ships, 2x submarines and destroyers
+- Fleet has 7 ships, adding both a submarine and a destroyer.
-- User can play against another user
+- User can play against another user.
-- Computer can play against itself
+- Computer can play against itself.
-- Computer is somewhat intelligent (i.e. it knows to cluster shots near a hit until a ship is sunk)
+- Computer is somewhat intelligent (i.e. it knows to cluster shots near a hit until a ship is sunk).

 ##Releases
 ###Release 0